writetome51/open-array/README.md

     // returns true if all items pass test.

 anyPass(testFunction): boolean
-    // returns true if only 1 value passes.
+    // returns true if at least 1 item passes.

 indexesThatPass(testFunction): number[]
     // returns all indexes of items that pass test.
+If none pass, returns empty array.

 firstIndexOf(value): number
     // returns index of first instance of value in array.
 If not found, returns -1.